 What you need to get a boat registered depends on what type of boat it is.
 Generally you need proof of ownership, some detailed information on the boat, some detailed information on you (the owner), a drivers license, and the registration fee.

 New boats can be registered in person at a Boat Registration Agent or at a Watercraft Office.
-Call before you visit in person, to make sure they are open, and to check what type of payment they accept.
+Call before you visit in person, to make sure they are open, have watercraft decals available, and to check what type of payment they accept.

 The cost of your registration depends on the length of your boat, how it is propelled, and which type of registration you are buying.